Long-Term Care Insurance Colorado: Costs & Companies Reviewed

 When is the best age to get long-term care insurance?
 It depends on your situation, but here are some key factors to consider:

 • Experts suggest buying in your 50s or early 60s.
-Because long-term care insurance premiums cost less at that age and you’re usually healthier.
+Because long-term care insurance premiums cost less at that age and you’re likely in better health.
 While you would pay premiums for more years, the total lifetime cost may still be lower.

 • Buying earlier, like in your 40s, can work too.
 Premiums are likely to be even lower and you’d lock in coverage and your good health.
 But you’d pay for a longer period before needing it.

 • Waiting until your late 60s might make sense if you’re healthy and have sufficient savings.
-But premiums are much higher.
-Additionally, health problems may develop by then, and discounts may no longer be available.
+But premiums are much higher, and health issues may arise that make coverage harder to qualify for.
+And discounts may no longer be available.
 If you become ill before purchasing coverage, you would be responsible for all long-term care costs.

 One of our licensed Colorado long-term care professionals can pre-qualify any health concerns and provide you with quote comparisons.